swiftlang/swift-evolution/proposals/nnnn-rawspan-safe-loading-api.md

 #### Support for types imported from C

 The Clang importer should be taught which basic C types support these protocols.
 There should be a way to declare a conformance to the protocols for C types which are aggregates.
+For example, we could relax the restriction that these conformances can only be declared in a type's owning module, for imported C types only.

 #### Support for tuples and SIMD types